Please Wait ...

 The USRSB metrics will address specific management practices focused on sustainability in each of the indicator areas.
 Following the USRSB guidelines will increase awareness of management practices and their impacts in these key indicator areas by all participants.

-The Noble Research Institute will work with Integrity Beef Alliance producers to implement best management practices and collect data relative to USRSB metrics.
+The Noble Research Institute worked with Integrity Beef Alliance producers to implement best management practices and collect data relative to USRSB metrics.
 Beginning in the fall of 2017, Integrity Beef Program calves will be fed and cared for by BMG until ready for harvest.
 Tyson Foods will provide beef from these calves to GSF using mass balance methodology.
 Golden State Foods will incorporate project beef into retail product for McDonald’s.
-The Noble Research Institute will compile data from all segments and provide a report to McDonald’s.
+The Noble Research Institute compiled data from all segments and provide a report to McDonald’s.